gokcehan/lf/doc.md

 Icons are configured using `LF_ICONS` environment variable or an icons file (refer to the [CONFIGURATION section](https://github.com/gokcehan/lf/blob/master/doc.md#configuration)).
 The variable uses the same syntax as `LS_COLORS/LF_COLORS`.
 Instead of colors, you should use single characters or symbols as values.
 The `ln` entry supports the special value `target`, which will use the link target to select a icon.
-File name rules will still apply based on the link's name -- this mirrors GNU's `ls` and `dircolors` behavior.
+Filename rules will still apply based on the link's name -- this mirrors GNU's `ls` and `dircolors` behavior.
 The icons file (refer to the [CONFIGURATION section](https://github.com/gokcehan/lf/blob/master/doc.md#configuration)) should consist of whitespace-separated arrays with a `#` character to start comments until the end of the line.
 Each line should contain 1-3 columns: a file type or file name pattern, the icon, and an optional icon color.
 Using only one column disables all rules for that type or name.
 Do not forget to add `set icons true` to your `lfrc` to see the icons.